What is the Role of an Expert Witness in a Personal Injury Case?

 In addition to accident reconstruction experts, your attorney may also retain the services of other specialists, including:

-Physicians and Medical Experts:
+Physicians & Medical Experts

 One of the most common types of experts in a personal injury case is a doctor, usually a specialist in a certain medical field.
 A physician may participate in your case to review your injuries and treatment, which is especially useful when your lawyer must establish proof for non-economic damages.
-It is hard to put a dollar value on pain and suffering, or quality of life; a doctor can use the information in your medical records, including details on procedures, surgeries, and prescriptions, to support your claim for these types of losses.
+It is hard to put a dollar value on pain and suffering or quality of life; a doctor can use the information in your medical records, including details on procedures, surgeries, and prescriptions, to support your claim for these types of losses.

-Mental Health Experts:
+Mental Health Experts

-Actuaries and Financial Specialists:
+Actuaries & Financial Specialists

 Part of your claim in a personal injury matter may involve lost income if you are unable to work for health reasons.
 Proving your lost wages is not difficult in certain cases, such as when you are out of work for two weeks while you recover from your injuries: Your pay stubs can be used to establish your claim.
 However, your professional future may also be affected by your injuries.
 For example, if you are unable to ever return to work in a job that requires certain physical capabilities, or you suffered a brain injury that impacts your cognitive abilities, so you cannot return to a profession that requires mental skills, these are issues to which a financial expert can testify.
-These experts are useful in proving loss of future income that would otherwise be speculative and difficult to measure.
+These experts are useful in proving the loss of future income that would otherwise be speculative and difficult to measure.
 Your amount of compensation will be higher when you can prove what you would have earned in wages had the accident never occurred.

 Depending on the complexity of the evidence involved in your personal injury case, it is possible that your attorney will call upon one or more of these types of expert witnesses to assist.
-These specialists have meticulous skills in their respective areas of expertise, and they are able to take complicated subject matter and turn it into concepts that average people like those who may serve on a jury can comprehend.
+These specialists have meticulous skills in their respective areas of expertise, and they are able to take the complicated subject matter and turn it into concepts that average people, like those who may serve on a jury, can comprehend.
 Of course, you can expect that the responsible party or insurance company will also retain experts to contest your allegations.
 For this reason, it is important to work with a knowledgeable attorney who has extensive experience utilizing experts, whether for consultation or to testify in court.